gsdu8g9/prsync-3/README.md

 # prsync
-rsync a lot of subdirectory in one directoy
+rsync a lot of subdirectory from an directory to another directoy